mParticle/docs/src/pages/guides/idsync/profile-conversion-strategy/index.md

 ---
 title: Profile Conversion Strategy
-order: 5
+order: 8
 ---

 | **Unique IDs** | **Login IDs** | **On New Known User** | **On Logout** |
 | --- | --- | --- | --- |
 | Configurable | Configurable | N.A. | Create new MPID |

-## Use Cases
+## Use cases

-Profile Conversion strategy prioritizes following a user through a basic signup funnel.
-Receipt of a new Login ID does not force the creation of a new MPID, but simply adds the new Login ID to the original Identity Record.
+Profile conversion strategy prioritizes following a user through a basic signup funnel.
+Receipt of a new login ID does not force the creation of a new MPID, but simply adds the new login ID to the original Identity Record.

 Keeping the single profile supports anonymous to known audience conditions, such as:
 * App install, followed by purchase